themeteorchef/saas-stripe/saas-stripe.md

 });
 ```

 Holy nested functions, Batman!
 Don't worry.
 This isn't as complex as it seems.
 Let's step through it.
+First, we're defining a new object to store all of the data from our signup form.
+Simple.
+Next, as an added UX touch we call to Bootstrap's `.button('loading')` method, passing `loading` as our parameter.
+This is totally optional (and really, only if you're using Bootstrap), but this allows us to toggle state when our submit button is clicked.
+So, instead of having the user click and nothing happens, the button changes to read "Setting up your trial..."
+Pretty good.
+[Pretty, pretty, pretty, pretty good](http://youtu.be/O_05qJTeNNI?t=18s).

-First, we're calling to a server-side method called `createTrialCustomer`.
+Next, we're calling to a server-side method called `createTrialCustomer`.
 Can you guess what this does?
 Let's pause on the client and hop to the server to see what this does for us (hint: it's awesome).

 ```.lang-javascript
 var Future = Npm.require('fibers/future');